 When you enter into an outpatient drug and alcohol rehab center in Norwich, the following services will be provided every week:

-- Therapy sessions with Family
+- Counseling with Family

-- Group counseling and individual meetings for support and encouragement
+- Group therapy and support meetings

 - Individual therapy and counseling